FIRSTinMI/av-docs/docs/setting-up-the-fim-av-system/index.md

 It's important that you use the sponsor slideshow for your specific event, not the generic FIRST Suppliers slideshow or a draft version.
 {% endcomment %}

-- Copy the sponsor slideshow from the FiM Official Media folder to your event folder.
+- **Use the sponsor slideshow in your event folder**.
 For instructions on finding this, see [Google Drive Layout](../google-drive).
-- Update the copied slideshow to add your event name wherever called for, and remove any event-specific sponsors that are not for your event, then save the file.
-- After complete, drag the file from the folder in Explorer and drop it over vMix (it may take a few seconds to load in)
+- Drag the file from the folder in Explorer and drop it over vMix (it may take a few seconds to load in)
 - Also drag in the 'FIRST SPONSOR 2026 captions_no audio' video from the FIRST Official Media > Videos folder
 - Go into the slideshow settings in vMix and set the transition to 5 seconds
 - Set up vMix so that neither input loops, and one ending triggers a transition into the other